jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-crosswalk-webview/README.md

 ### Release Notes

+#### 1.6.0 (March 11, 2016)
+* Uses the latest Crosswalk 17 stable version by default
+* Support to [package apps for 64-bit devices](https://crosswalk-project.org/documentation/android/android_64bit.html), it's possible to specify 64-bit targets using the `--xwalk64bit` option in the build command:

+        cordova build android --xwalk64bit

 #### 1.5.0 (January 18, 2016)
 * Uses the latest Crosswalk 16 stable version by default
 * The message of xwalk's ready can be listened